- 2 NCAA championships (1999, 2000)

 University of St. Thomas Baseball has a tradition of excellence and success.
 The roots of Tommie Baseball can be traced to the founding of the university in 1885 when baseball became the first official team on campus as an intramural sport.
 Originally the Tommies were called the "Blues" and "Grays" until varsity sports became official in 1904.

-Since joining the Minnesota Intercollegiate Athletic Conference (MIAC) in 1920, the Tommies have won a league-best 36 regular-season championships.
-The Toms have also captured 10 of the 18 MIAC tournament titles contested since the format began in 2000.
+Since joining the Minnesota Intercollegiate Athletic Conference (MIAC) in 1920, the Tommies have won a league-best 36 regular-season championships -- twice as many as the next school on the conference baseball title list.
+The Toms have also captured 10 of the 19 MIAC tournament titles contested since the format began in 2000.

 St. Thomas has reached the NCAA Regional playoffs 21 times, including 20 trips in the last 23 seasons.
 The Tommies have won six regional crowns and advanced to six NCAA College World Series.
 They claimed the national title in 2001 and 2009; took second in 1999 and 2000; and placed third in 2012 and 2014.